-This village personifies the 'little England' name tag so often associated with the Southern Highlands.
+This village personifies the 'little England' name tag often associated with the Southern Highlands.

-In fact it was named after its English counterpart because of the lush green countryside and the profusion of deciduous trees brought to Australia by the early settlers is indeed very 'English'.
+In fact, it was named after its English counterpart because of the lush green countryside and the profusion of deciduous trees brought to Australia by the early settlers.

 Enjoy a walk along country lanes and quiet streets.